-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Highland School District No. 203, as of and for the year ended August 31, 2021, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated March 22, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Wapato School District No. 207, as of and for the year ended August 31, 2021, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated May 11, 2022.

 We issued an unmodified opinion on the fair presentation of the District's financial statements in accordance with its regulatory basis of accounting.
-We issued an adverse opinion on the fair presentation with regard to accounting principles generally accepted in the United States of America (GAAP) because the financial statements are prepared by the District using accounting practices prescribed by state law and the Accounting Manual for Public School Districts in the State of Washington (Accounting Manual) described in Note 1, which is a basis of accounting other than GAAP.
+We issued an adverse opinion on the fair presentation with regard to accounting principles generally accepted in the United States of America (GAAP) because, as described in Note 1, the Accounting Manual for Public School Districts in the State of Washington does not require the District to prepare the government-wide statements presenting the financial position and changes in financial position of its governmental activities as required by GAAP.
 The effects on the financial statements of the variances between the basis of accounting described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.

-As discussed in Note 1 to the financial statements, in 2021, the District adopted new accounting guidance, Governmental Accounting Standards Board Statement No. 84, Fiduciary Activities.
+As discussed in Note 1 to the financial statements, in 2021, the District adopted new accounting guidance, Governmental Accounting Standards Boards Statement No. 84, Fiduciary Activities.